Mickey Mouse Funhouse: Development

 Mickey Mouse Funhouse begun production in 2020 to premiere on the network Disney Jr. in 2021.
 Produced by Disney Television Animation, the series was developed by executive producer Phil Weinstein, as well as co-executive producer Thomas Hart, and story editor Mark Drop, who had previously worked on Mickey Mouse Mixed-Up Adventures as part of the creative team.
 The new series introduced an additional character, Funny.
 Each episode of the series features two 11-minute stories separated by a regular "dance break" interlude.
 On October 19, 2021, Disney Jr. renewed the series for a second season.
 On June 15, 2022, it was renewed for a third season.
 On April 21, 2025, Kaitlyn Robrock, the current voice of Minnie Mouse, confirmed that the series would end after three seasons.

 Casting

-Bret Iwan, Bill Farmer, Kaitlyn Robrock, Tress MacNeille, and Tony Anselmo reprise their roles as Mickey, Goofy and Pluto, Minnie, Daisy, and Donald, respectively.
+The cast from the previous show includes Bret Iwan, Bill Farmer, Kaitlyn Robrock (replacing Russi Taylor due to her death in 2019), Tress MacNeille, and Tony Anselmo reprising their roles as Mickey, Goofy and Pluto, Minnie, Daisy, and Donald, respectively.
 Joining them is Harvey Guillén, voicing the character Funny, an enchanted talking playhouse, among others.
 This show notably marked the last time that Will Ryan voiced Willie the Giant before his death in November 2021.
-As of 2023, Willie the Giant is now voiced by Brock Powell.
+Starting in 2023, Willie the Giant was voiced by Brock Powell.
 In Season 2, Debra Wilson and Jan Johns replaced Tress MacNeille as the voice of Daisy and Chip respectively, due to MacNeille becoming occupied with other projects.